owieczka/dotfiles-linux-public/README.md

 # Bat

 Bat is cat alternative.
 Is is used in Micro fzfinder plugin to easly preview a file before opening.

+# RipGrep

+RipGrep `rg` is a versatile file search engine

+# Entr

+Entr is a tools that looks after a list of provided files and execudes given command every time file changes

+`ls *.js | entr -c node app.js`

 # Micro editor